-Kristin Davis Is The Only 'Sex & The City' Star Supporting Cynthia Nixon's Run So Far
+Only One ‘Sex & The City’ Star Has Supported Cynthia Nixon’s Run For Office So Far

 If Kristin Davis isn't already your favorite Sex & The City actress, this might change your mind.
 After former co-star Cynthia Nixon announced her plan to run for governor of New York, Kristin Davis congratulated Cynthia Nixon on her campaign via social media — the only Sex & The City star to do so.
 Friendship never goes out of style.

 On March 19, former Sex & The City star Cynthia Nixon, who played everyone's favorite fictional fiery lawyer Miranda Hobbes, announced that she was running for governor of New York.
 Since the announcement, only one of her former co-stars have publicly expressed their support for her campaign.
 On March 19 Kristin Davis, who played subtle yet strong Charlotte York, took to Twitter to congratulate her onscreen bestie.

 I am so proud of @CynthiaNixon, no one cares more than she does about EVERY person getting a fair change and a good education.
 I know that she would be an excellent Governor!